 - Learn to make Funnel Cakes

-- Visit the Regal Eagle Smokehouse; Craft Drafts and Barbecue to learn about the 6 kinds of barbecue sauce available at the restaurant.
+- Barbecue.
+Visit the Regal Eagle Smokehouse; Craft Drafts and Barbecue to learn about the 6 kinds of barbecue sauce available at the restaurant.

 - Watch Pocahontas